 From there I high-tailed it back to Calgary and went directly to Becky's wedding shower.
 Good times.

-he trip to Jasper was everything I hoped it would be.
+In all, the trip to Jasper was everything I hoped it would be.
 I relaxed to the utmost.
 I soaked in the beauty of the mountains, something that always makes me appreciate life.
 I got to cross a destination off my list, the weather was absolutely perfect and the music was inspiring.
 I couldn't have asked for anything more.
 And Omar didn't break down!

 And now, a select few of the photos.
-You can also check out some of the panoramic shots on my
+You can also check out some of the panoramic shots on my Flickr account.

 Pretty picture of a log in the water.
 No reason, just pretty.